okfde/okfn.de/content/projekte/datenschule.en.md

   twitter: datenschule
   mail: info@datenschule.de
 more_text: |-
-    More information on datenmachenschule is available at <a href="https://datenschule.de">the Website</a> of Datenschule.
+    More information on datenmachenschule is available at the <a href="https://datenschule.de">website</a> of Datenschule.
 ---

 The Data School is a nationwide educational program on the subject of data and technologies.
 We are aimed at non-profit organizations that work with data or want to deepen their existing knowledge.
 Within a cooperation period of about three months, we developed practice-oriented workshops and individualized technical training courses with our partners and trainers to support social projects.